-402.01.05 SCT/IFT Utilization Review
+402.01.05 SCT Utilization Review

-The agency shall conduct appropriate Utilization Reviews of all SCT / IFT services as part of its Performance Improvement process, including review of medical benefits to the patient and appropriateness of the transfer.
+The agency shall conduct appropriate Utilization Reviews of all SCT services as part of its Performance Improvement process to ensure SCT resources are appropriately utilized.

-Documentation: Demonstrate how SCT /IFT utilization data is incorporated into to the Performance Improvement Program.
-Show examples of what is done with this data to improve appropriateness and quality of SCT and IFT transports.
+Documentation: Demonstrate how SCT utilization data is incorporated into to the Performance Improvement Program.
+Show examples of what is done with this data to improve appropriateness and quality of SCT transports.
 (See 201.05)